just-lancer/my_note/03-Flink.md

      *
      * <p>The generic types for all fields of the POJO can be defined in a hierarchy of subclasses.
      *
-     * <p>If Flink's type analyzer is unable to extract a valid POJO type information with type
+     * <p>If `Flink`'s type analyzer is unable to extract a valid POJO type information with type
      * information for all fields, an {@link
-     * org.apache.flink.api.common.functions.InvalidTypesException} is thrown.
+     * org.apache.`Flink`.api.common.functions.InvalidTypesException} is thrown.
 Alternatively, you
      * can use {@link Types#POJO(Class, Map)} to specify all fields manually.
      *
-     * @param pojoClass POJO class to be analyzed by Flink */ public static <T> TypeInformation<T> POJO(Class<T> pojoClass) {
+     * @param pojoClass POJO class to be analyzed by `Flink` */ public static <T> TypeInformation<T> POJO(Class<T> pojoClass) {
         final TypeInformation<T> ti = TypeExtractor.createTypeInfo(pojoClass);